julian-dotcom/torq/README.md

 Torq is a capital management tool for routing nodes on the lightning network.

-This software is in active development and should be considered alpha

-## Install

-To install the backend, simply run `go install ./cmd/torq`

 ## Requirements

 Torq uses a postgres database with the TimescaleDB plugin.